skip to main content

 Approved not fully accredited off-campus language schools

-Schools that are not fully accredited must be reviewed and approved or renewed annually between February and March for the following school year.
-Questions from schools that are not fully accredited may be directed to Educational Services at the SDUHSD District Office.
+Outside schools that are not fully accredited must apply to be reviewed and approved annually between February and March for the following school year.